 If you are having epithelium-off CXL, your doctor will remove the epithelium (a thin layer of tissue on the cornea.)
 If you are having epithelium-on CXL, the epithelium will remain intact.
 Next, riboflavin drops will be used in your eye.
 While these drops are in you eye, you are asked to look up at the ultraviolet light.

 The amount of time the light and drops will be kept on your eye depends on your specific case.
 Generally, this procedure takes about an hour and a half.
-Afterwards, you will be able to go home.
+Afterward, you will be able to go home.
 Be sure to have someone there to drive you!

 Most patients actually experience worse vision directly after the procedure as the epithelium grows back.
-Positive affects begin at around the 4-8 week mark.
+Positive effects begin at around the 4-8 week mark.
 Major improvements are achieved at about 3 to 6 months after the procedure.